Barron's 400 Index: Selection

-The components of the Barron's 400, a rules-based index, are selected primarily based on proprietary analytics supplied by MarketGrader that evaluate stocks based on their growth, value, profitability and cash flow.
+The components of the Barron's 400 are selected primarily based on proprietary analytics supplied by MarketGrader that evaluate stocks based on their growth, value, profitability and cash flow.

 Stocks under evaluation are assigned a grade based on those four fundamentals.
 MarketGrader employs a stock-selection process that employs 24 variables to judge the health of a company and the valuation of its shares.
 It also analyzes a company according to its growth trajectory, whether its stock is cheap or expensive relative to the company's underlying fundamentals, its profit margins, leverage, return on shareholder equity, and the way it grows and manages the cash it generates from operations.
 The selection process also measure a stock's reaction to the latest earnings reports and the degree to which it may be overlooked by analysts.

 The value test for potential inclusion in the B400 takes into consideration a company's capital structure, price-to-book, price-to-cash-flow and price-to-sales ratios; overall market capitalization and price/earnings measures.
 Profitability is determined by a combination of asset and capital use, operating margins, relative margins, return on equity and quality of revenues.
 Cash flow is analyzed from cash flow growth, cash flow margin, debt-to-cash-flow ratio; interest coverage capacity, economic value and cash-retention rate.

 REITS, although covered by MarketGrader, are excluded from B400.
 Also excluded companies that have not reported quarterly or annual results within the past six months.
 Each stock selected for the B400 must have a minimum three-month average daily dollar-trading volume of $2 million.
 The minimum float-adjusted capitalization of a component is $250 million, and at least 25% of the components must have a market value of at least $3 billion.

 All components must be U.S. companies publicly listed on either the New York Stock Exchange or NASDAQ.
 The components are drawn from the MarketGrader universe of about 6,000 North American stocks.
 Turnover in the components tends to be high.
 The median historical turnover pace is 43.5%.
-The average “holding period” for a component in the B400 is less than two years.
+The average holding period for a component in the B400 is less than two years.